 While Yosemite is one of America’s most beloved and beautiful national parks, famed conservationist John Muir didn’t think it was the grandest.
 That’s right; he once confessed, “In the vast Sierra wilderness far to the southward of the famous Yosemite Valley, there is a yet grander valley of the same kind.
 It is situated on the south fork of King’s River…” This place, this rival to the mighty Yosemite is little-known Sequoia and Kings Canyon National Park.

-This site is the holy grail of natural wonders — there are staggeringly tall mountains, a deep and scenic canyon, groves of sequoias, unbelievable vistas, and an abundance of wildlife.
+This site in California is the holy grail of natural wonders — there are staggeringly tall mountains, a deep and scenic canyon, groves of sequoias, unbelievable vistas, and an abundance of wildlife.
 The park’s placement in the most rugged zones of the High Sierra mountains also means that much of the backcountry wilderness is inhospitable to people — but gusty backpackers are welcome to try their hand at exploring the land less-traveled.

 Zion National Park → Capitol Reef National Park